User Agreement for PayPal Services

 A right or guarantee you may have under Schedule 2 of the Competition and Consumer Act 2010 (Cth) (and any equivalent State or Territory legislation) or other rights in relation to the supply of goods or services (such as terms implied into a contract by the Australian Securities and Investments Commission Act 2001 (Cth) or any equivalent State or Territory legislation) that cannot lawfully be excluded.

-Visa, MasterCard, American Express or Discover credit or debit cards.
+A Visa, MasterCard, American Express or Discover/Diners credit card.

 Any digital good or service that is delivered and used in an electronic format offered by a seller that has been approved by us for the micropayments for Digital Goods service.
 Examples include software, smartphone apps, online games, music, videos, enews and blogs.

 The Direct Debit Request and Service Agreement which sets out the terms on which we are permitted to direct debit your Nominated Bank Account.